martenframework/marten/docs/docs/schemas/introduction.md

 </form>
 ```

-The provided code demonstrates effective error handling within your templates.
-Here's a breakdown of the main principles:
+The provided code also demonstrates how to efficiently handle errors within your templates.
+Here's a breakdown of the main guidelines to follow when dealing with schema errors in templates:

 * Begin by checking for any `schema.errors.global` errors.
   These are form-wide issues, and displaying them prominently alerts the user to broader problems with their input.
 * If `schema.field_name.errored?` returns true, it signals errors within that particular input field.
 * Display each individual `schema.field_name.errors` message directly below the associated input field.
-  This provides the user with clear guidance on how to correct specific issues.
+  This provides the user with clear guidance on how to correct specific validation issues.

 ## Schema fields